-Hear us out on this one; yes, good dog food toppers might not be the cheapest treats on the market, due to their human-grade ingredients, BUT they can be a much more affordable way of upping your pup’s nutrition than replacing all his food with a high-quality brand, such as Blue Buffalo or Taste of the Wild.
+Hear us out on this one; yes, good dog food toppers might not be the cheapest treats on the market due to their top-quality ingredients, BUT they can be a much more affordable way of upping your pup’s nutrition than replacing all his food with a high-quality brand, such as Blue Buffalo or Taste of the Wild.

 Q: What are dog food toppers?

-A: Dog food toppers are kibble, liquid or powder food supplements that are added to your dog’s food to provide them with extra nutrition.
-They generally consist primarily of high-quality, human-grade meat, with added fruits and vegetables to provide vitamins and minerals.
-Dog food toppers are a good way to boost a dog’s health and give them some of the benefits of a raw-fed diet, without taking them off their usual food – and without the additional mess, cost and difficulty this kind of diet cause to the dog owner.
+Dog food toppers are kibble, liquid, or powder food supplements that are added to your dog’s food to provide them with extra nutrition.
+They generally consist of high-quality meat, with added fruits and vegetables to provide vitamins and minerals.
+Dog food toppers are a good way to boost a dog’s health and give them some of the benefits of a raw-fed diet without taking them off their usual food – and without the additional mess, cost, and difficulty this kind of diet cause to the dog owner.
 They are particularly suitable for picky eaters who do not adapt well to changes in their diet.
-Powder and liquid dog food toppers can be mixed into your dog’s food, so that they will be unable to avoid eating them – not that they’re likely to want to, as the high meat content makes the aroma very appealing to most canine noses!
+Powder and liquid dog food toppers can be mixed into your pet's food so that they will be unable to avoid eating them – not that they’re likely to want to, as the high meat content makes the aroma very appealing to most canine noses!

 Q: Will food toppers improve my dog’s health?

-A: Whilst dog food toppers aren’t a magic cure for ailments, most do contain lots of the essential nutrients, vitamins and minerals that your dog needs to be healthy.
-This can include proteins for energy and muscle growth, omega fatty acids for healthy skin, joints and immune systems, calcium for strong bones, fiber for digestion and antioxidants to prevent oxidative damage.
-If your pup hasn’t been getting enough of these in his current diet, then yes, the addition of dog food toppers to his food should increase his overall health and wellbeing.
+Whilst dog food toppers aren’t a magic cure for ailments, most do contain lots of the essential nutrients, vitamins, and minerals that your dog needs to be healthy.
+This can include proteins for energy and muscle growth, omega fatty acids for healthy skin, joints and immune system, calcium for strong bones, fiber for digestion, and antioxidants to prevent oxidative damage.
+If your pup hasn’t been getting enough of these in their regular diet, then yes, the addition of dog food toppers to their food should increase their overall health and wellbeing.
 They can also help if your dog is a picky eater or is underweight, by making their current food more palatable and encouraging them to eat.
 It is, however, important to remember that dog food toppers are not medicine, and if you have any concerns about your dog’s health, you should consult your veterinarian.

 Q: How often should I use food toppers?

-A: When it comes to how much and how often you should use dog food toppers, always consult the guidelines provided by the manufacturer of your chosen brand.
-Most come with recommendations for how much to give your pup, based on his weight.
+When it comes to how much and how often you should use dog food toppers, always consult the guidelines provided by the manufacturer of your chosen brand.
+Most come with recommendations for how much to give your pup, based on their weight.
 It is important to take into account the additional calories that dog food toppers will add to Fido’s food.
-If you plan on using them just as an occasional treat, you shouldn’t need to worry too much, but if you’re using them regularly or with every meal, you should account for the extra calories by proportionally reducing the amount of regular food you give your dog, to avoid him gaining weight.
-There is no reason you can’t give your dog food toppers daily as part of his diet, providing you are not increasing his calorie content too much, and as long as he doesn’t show signs of an adverse reaction.
+If you plan on using them just as an occasional treat, you shouldn’t need to worry too much, but if you’re using them regularly or with every meal, you should account for the extra calories by proportionally reducing the amount of regular food you give your dog, to avoid them gaining weight.
+There is no reason you can’t give your dog food toppers daily as part of his diet, providing you are not increasing their calorie content too much, and as long as they don’t show signs of an adverse reaction.
 However, you should never completely replace your dog’s food with toppers, unless this is specified as an option by the manufacturer – and even then, this would likely be a very costly option.
-Always consult your veterinarian for advice before making any changes to your dog’s diet.
+Always consult your veterinarian for advice before making any drastic changes to your dog’s diet.